Community-Engaged Initiatives Grant

 What if I wasn’t approved?

 Unfortunately, we cannot approve every application.
 If your grant application wasn’t accepted it could be that either your project did not align with the goals of the program (to engage with community) or that the funds that we have did not allot enough money to fund all of the great ideas proposed!
-Please feel free to get in touch with a Amina at the CCP in order to better understand the outcome of your application and please apply again next year!
+Please feel free to get in touch with Cherrie Kwok at the CCP in order to better understand the outcome of your application and please apply again next year!

 What financial documentation should I keep?